 |Does that mean that we cannot use isothermal TTT diagrams to predict what will happen during continuous cooling?
 Yes, that is exactly what that means.
 We need to use Continuous Cooling transformation or CCT diagrams!|

 |Now I have good news: CCT diagrams do not look all that different from TTT diagrams!
 Push the upper part of the "nose" a bit down and to the right - and you are done!
 That's what it looks like:|

-TTT diagram and a CCT diagram, that is valid for continuous cooling that
+between the isothermal TTT diagram and a CCT diagram, that is valid for continuous cooling

-follows (approximately) some exponential decay law, seems to be minor.
-I need
+that follows (approximately) some exponential decay law, seems to be minor.
+I need to made

 |People use these kinds of diagrams for both purposes; they are absolutely essential to metal technology.
 On occasion, however, some confusion is produced.
 The pictures above, for example, can easily lead you astray.
 So let's look at what you need to know when "reading TTT or CCT diagrams not to get wrong ideas.|